 The Instrument uses the terms "filed" and "submitted".
 This Policy also uses the term "delivered".
 Material that is filed in a jurisdiction will be made available to the public in that jurisdiction, subject to the provisions of securities legislation in the local jurisdiction.
 Material that is delivered to a regulator or securities regulatory authority, or submitted to a recognized exchange, but not filed, is not generally required under securities legislation to be made available to the public.

 Document

-A document is any written communication, including a communication prepared and transmitted in electronic form, e.g. a website, but does not include a transcript of an oral statement.
+A document is any written communication, including a communication prepared and transmitted in electronic form, e.g., a website, but for the purposes of the Instrument, does not include a transcript of an oral statement.